bmeloche/LightFront/README.txt

 	Application.cfc
 	index.cfm

-2) Put the /org/lightfront folder at the root of your web server, or create a mapping to its location.
+3) Copy the /org/lightfront folder at the root of your web server, or create a mapping to its location.

 Continuing the previous example: